About Dr. Jordan Rihani, MD FACS

-Dr. Jordan Rihani, a Fort Worth native, attended Texas A&M University before graduating from the New York University School of Medicine.
+Dr. Jordan Rihani, MD FACS is a Fort Worth native, attended Texas A&M University before graduating from the New York University School of Medicine.
 His interest in facial plastic surgery led him back to Dallas to complete a residency in Head and Neck Surgery at UT Southwestern Medical Center.
 He elected to continue his education with fellowship training in Facial Plastic and Reconstructive Surgery under Dr. E. Gaylon McCollough and Dr. Fred Fedok at the prestigious McCollough Plastic Surgery Institute in Gulf Shores, Alabama.
 He is Double Board Certified in both Otolaryngology-Head & Neck Surgery and Facial Plastic & Reconstructive Surgery.

 Throughout his training, Dr. Rihani has been dedicated to improving quality of care of his patients and has been involved in numerous publications and book chapters in topics ranging from rhinoplasty to reconstruction of head and neck cancer defects.
 He maintains his commitment to education as a Clinical Assistant Professor at UT Southwestern Medical Center.

-Dr. Jordan Rihani is a Double Board Certified Facial Plastic Surgeon who specializes in facial plastic and reconstructive surgery of the head and neck including rhinoplasty, facelift, eyelid lift, facial resurfacing, scar revision, otoplasty, lip and cheek augmentation, hair replacement, as well as performing injectable fillers and botox.
+Dr. Jordan Rihani, MD FACS is a Double Board Certified Facial Plastic Surgeon who specializes in facial plastic and reconstructive surgery of the head and neck including rhinoplasty, facelift, eyelid lift, facial resurfacing, scar revision, otoplasty, lip and cheek augmentation, hair replacement, as well as performing injectable fillers and botox.
 He strives to deliver the latest advances and highest quality of care to his patients and is passionate about patients being active participants in their care.

 “Aging should be a beautiful process,